 Currently, it looks like Starlink’s speeds still have a little way to go before competing with those of cable Internet.
 Ookla’s study reports the median fixed-broadband speed to be 115.22 Mbps with a latency of 15 ms (compared to Starlink’s 97.23 Mbps and 40 ms).

-As Starlink is still in development and we haven’t seen its full potential, there has been discussion as to whether it can surpass Fiber in the future and take its place as the fastest, most advanced Internet service.
-Early this year, SpaceX announced that they were raising Starlink's goal for download speed reached from 1 Gbps to 10 Gbps.
+Starlink is still in development and we have yet to see its full potential.
+There has been discussion as to whether it can surpass Fiber in the future and take its place as the fastest, most advanced Internet service.
+SpaceX has stated that Starlink's goal for download speed reached is now 10 Gbps.

-However, while there has only been discussion and speculation about whether Starlink can deliver gigabit speeds, we have already seen Fiber break multiple speed records and deliver up to 319 Tbps (or 319,000 Gbps).
+There has only been speculation about whether Starlink can eventually deliver gigabit speeds.
+However, we have already seen Fiber break multiple speed records and deliver up to 319 Tbps (or 319,000 Gbps).
 Fiber is fast, reliable, and most importantly future proof.
 Any new service that is being implemented will have a long way to go before it can outpace Fiber.

-Starlink is an impressive, promising service.
-We haven’t seen what it’s truly capable of, and we’re excited to see how it, and services like it, will bring an unprecedented service to areas normally beyond the reach of conventional high-speed Internet.
+Though we haven’t seen what its full potential, Starlink is an impressive, promising service.
+We’re excited to see how services like it will bring an unprecedented service to areas normally beyond the reach of high-speed Internet.
 It’s clearly the best satellite Internet service.
 But when it comes to the absolute best speed, reliability, and latency that Internet service has to offer, there’s no beating Fiber.